visit-dav/visit/src/doc/using_visit/ComputeEngines/index.rst

 compute engines, as well as an **Engine Information Area** that indicates how many processors the engine uses and its style of load balancing.

+When a compute engine renders using ANARI, each of its processors renders its own portion of the data and those pieces are combined into the final image using the same parallel compositing VisIt_ uses for standard rendering; see :ref:`ANARI Rendering with Parallel Engines<Preferences-AnariRenderingParallel>` in the :ref:`Rendering Options Window<Rendering Options Window>` chapter for details and some cluster-configuration nuances to be aware of.

 Picking a compute engine
 ~~~~~~~~~~~~~~~~~~~~~~~~